 Nirvana for beach lovers, we share some of the best beaches in Sri Lanka, defined by charming golden-hued sands, horizon-less cerulean waters and beautiful landscapes.
 Read more about why it should feature in your Asia custom trips.

-Beach frolickers are spoilt for choice – choose from long golden beaches to small delicate ones, from wind-lashed and wave-splashed beaches to secluded ones, from laid-back beaches to vibrant ones.
+Beach frolickers are spoiled for choice – choose from long golden beaches to small delicate ones, from wind-lashed and wave-splashed beaches to secluded ones, from laid-back beaches to vibrant ones.

 The sleepy port town of Galle with its fine old-walled Dutch Fort, idyllic bohemian vibe and amazing nearby beaches is often the first beach that visitors think of in Sri Lanka.